udveg/data603-sp22/project/report.md

 # Chicago crime dataset analysis
-This Notebook contains Chicago crime data analysis for the last ten years (2011-2021) <br>
+The Notebook contains Chicago crime data analysis for the last ten years (2011-2021) <br>
 The dataset was collected from the ‘city of chicago’ official website which has many public datasets.<br>
+This particular readme file provides an overview of the project and how I conducted my analysis.

 ## Dataset Description
 For this particular project I have used three datasets ,the first dataset is the actual crime dataset which contains information about the crime that is time, location, category and primary type.
 The second dataframe is about the districts in chicago which contains district name and chicago district number which I will further use for getting an comprehensive idea about the crimes in chicago based on different districts.
 The dataset consists of 22 columns and 7.5 Million rows (dataset size 1.78GB).
 The dataset has information about the reported crimes from 2001 in the city of chicago except for the murders.
 The third dataset is about the community area names and their respective codes.
 Further I will discuss how I used these datasets for analysis.

 * The dataset about the crime and IUCR can be found in the Chicago's official [website.](https://data.cityofchicago.org/Public-Safety/Crimes-One-year-prior-to-present/x2n5-8w5q)
-* The dataset which had information about disricts was also from the same portal.
+* The dataset which had information about disricts was also from the same [portal.](https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Boundaries-Community-Areas-current-/cauq-8yn6)
+* The dataset about the districts was also from the same [website.](https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Boundaries-Neighborhoods/bbvz-uum9)

 <p align="center">
 <img width="760" height="450" src="https://user-images.githubusercontent.com/89949851/166584816-d4de5cb1-e21a-4233-ae02-d91e825e7fb9.jpeg">